anmolwadhwa99/OnlinePortfolio/README.md

 ---

-The Prototype consists of a Login Page, Admin Main Page, Add/Edit/Duplicate Qual, Client Main Page, and SuperUser Page.
+The Final consists of a Login Page, Admin Main Page, Add/Edit/Duplicate Qual, Client Main Page, and SuperUser Page.

 ---